falkr/iik-edu/pages/kullkoordinator.md

 # Cohort Coordinators

-A class coordinators (_kullkoordinator_) is a dedicated teacher per student cohort, often a teacher that also teaches a course for that cohort.
+A class coordinator (_kullkoordinator_) is a dedicated teacher per student cohort, often a teacher that also teaches a course for that cohort.
 They act as an academic contact point for a cohort of students and focus on the learning environment for the students from their perspective as a cohort, across the courses.
 Class contacts work closely together with the contact students, study program leader (SPL), study advisors and other administrative staff.
 Cohort coordinators stay with a specific study year, that means, students get a new cohort coordinator as they progress.

 ---
 type: table